Research on Election Programs

 Review independent scientific studies.

-We review randomized controlled trials and studies published in academic journals, as well as studies from progressive hubs for non-public election-related research.Independently review evidence brought to us by organizations seeking a recommendation.
+We review randomized controlled trials and studies published in academic journals, as well as studies from research hubs for non-public election-related research, to identify particularly effective tactics and programs.Independently review evidence from organizations seeking a recommendation.

-We often rely on self-reported evidence provided by organizations to initially assess the effectiveness of programs in generating net votes for critical races.
-Our evaluation team then reviews the study design, methodology, and raw data and performs its own analysis to estimate a program’s cost-effectiveness.Actively gather information on new programs and implementing organizations.
+We often rely on self-reported data from organizations to initially assess the effectiveness of programs in generating net votes in critical races.
+Our evaluation team then reviews the study design and methodology, and often the raw data, and conducts its own analysis to estimate a program’s cost-effectiveness.Actively gather information on new programs and implementing organizations.

-We consult with practitioners, academics, and experts working in the field of campaign tactics.
-We attend myriad conferences and webinars to stay informed about the latest developments in the field and to build relationships with practitioners and donors.Engage with implementing organizations.
+We consult with practitioners, academics, and experts in campaign tactics.
+We attend myriad conferences and webinars to stay informed about the latest developments in the field and to build relationships with practitioners, donors, and allied donor advisors.Engage with implementing organizations.

-We regularly engage in discussions with organizations implementing programs to gain a deeper understanding of their initiatives.Research the funding landscape.
+We regularly engage in discussions with organizations implementing programs to gain a deeper understanding of their initiatives and projects.Research the funding landscape.

-We conduct research on the sources of funding for various programs, considering factors such as the availability of resources, whether funding will be raised in time to execute programs efficiently, and the likelihood that other donors will fund the programs.
+We research funding sources for various programs, considering factors such as resource availability, whether funding will be secured in time to execute programs efficiently, and the likelihood that other donors will fund the programs.

 Our Evaluation Process